List of Power Rangers Jungle Fury characters: Dai Shi

 Dai Shi is the primary antagonist of Jungle Fury.
-He is an ancient multi-headed golden Dragon who attempted for 10,000 years to rid the world of the human race due to his belief that beasts superior and therefore should be the masters; dealing with the Phantom Beast Generals when they tried to overthrow him.
+He is an ancient multi-headed Yellow Dragon who attempted for 10,000 years to rid the world of the human race due to his belief that beasts superior and therefore should be the masters; dealing with the Phantom Beast Generals when they tried to overthrow him.
 However, Dai Shi was defeated by the first Pai Zhua warriors that became the Masters, sealing his spirit inside a chest and guarded by generations of Pai Zhua members.
 However, thanks to Jarrod attacking Mao out of anger for being denied the task of guarding him, Dai Shi was released from the seal by accident, killing Mao before using Jarrod's body as his vessel and reviving his Rinshi to continue where he left off, starting the "Beast War" anew.
 Dai Shi eventually shows up in person and demonstrates his superiority to the Red Ranger at the time the Five Fingers of Poison began their attack, easily defeating Casey without breaking a sweat.
-But though Dai Shi was primarily in control, Jarrod's humanity still had some influence over him.
+Although Dai Shi was primarily in control, Jarrod's humanity still had some influence over him.

 After the Five Fingers were destroyed, Dai Shi undergoes the search for the three Overlords, starting with Carnisoar, to master their dark ways.
 Upon Carnisoar's revival, the wicked master took Dai Shi back through time and altered Jarrod's past, erasing any good deeds Jarrod had done in an effort to help Dai Shi reach the peak of his evil powers.
 After mastering Jellica's teachings, Dai Shi calls out the Rangers to systematically defeat them until R.J. arrives and surrenders himself to save the Rangers.
 After defeating R.J., Dai Shi challenges the Rangers with R.J. as bait.
 Though he has the upper hand at first, Dai Shi is easily defeated by the Red Ranger in his Jungle Master Mode.